GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 It is possible to overlay the GMT logo on maps as well, using the module :doc:`gmtlogo`.
 Like other features it requires reference and anchor points and their optional adjustments via the **-D** option.
-In addition, we require one modifiers to determine the logo's size.
+In addition, we require one modifier to set the logo's size.

 #.
 Specify logo width.
 This is a required modifier and is set via **+w**\ *width*.
    The height is automatically set (it is half the width).
 To place a 5 cm wide